milomedia/tilix/services/research.md

 - template: content-block
   headline: Find Out More
   text: |-
     Don't hesitate to contact us if you want to discuss the Tilix Research value proposition in more detail.
-We will be delighted share outputs from the research cycle e.g. project proposals, data, methods, workflows, software, project reports and research articles.
+We will be delighted to provide sample reports or a paper describing our methods and experience in more detail.

-    In the coming weeks and months, the Tilix Blog will include posts about our research projects and methods.
+    In the coming weeks and months, the Tilix Blog will include posts about Tilix Research.
 title: Research
 intro: ''